vandanal187/1/Glossary.md

 #### Convolution

 Convolution is a process used for simulating the reverberation or effects.
 It is based on the mathematical convolution operation, and uses a pre-recorded audio sample of the impulse response of the space being modeled. [[link](http://en.wikipedia.org/wiki/Convolution_reverb)]

+#### Decibel

+A Decibel is a logarithmic ratio between two values.
+Since we perceive loudness on a logarithmic scale, decibels are a useful quantifier for volume. [[link](http://www.soundonsound.com/sos/1994_articles/feb94/decibels.html)]

 #### Dry/Wet Control